1. General Pharmacology: A Complete Guide to Principles, Pharmacokinetics, and Pharmacodynamics

 General Pharmacology deals with the basic principles of drug action, including pharmacokinetics and pharmacodynamics.

-It helps understand how drugs act in the body and ensures safe and rational use of medicines.
+It helps us understand how drugs act in the body and ensures safe and rational use of medicines.

-They are unwanted and harmful effects produced by drugs at normal therapeutic doses.
+Adverse Drug Reactions (ADRs) are unwanted and harmful effects produced by drugs at normal therapeutic doses.

 Share your love